-Do you know what type of house survey the home you want to buy needs?
+Do you know what type of survey the home you want to buy needs?
 Whether you’re buying a home for the first time, or the tenth time, it’s important to know the condition of the property.
 The condition could affect its value, leave you with repair work and costs.
 It may even prevent you from buying the property entirely.

 We asked our RICS surveyors to give you some tips and advice on choosing the best house survey.

 In a word, no. If you’re buying a property with a mortgage, your lender will ask for a valuation.
 Usually you will need to pay for this yourself.
 The valuation forms part of the bank or building society’s consideration of whether to lend you the money to buy the house.

 The valuation only tells the lender if the property is reasonably secure for the loan and does not tell you anything about its condition.
 Therefore, for most purchases you will also need a survey.

 Home condition reports are best for a conventional modern house, flat or bungalow constructed from common materials and in reasonable condition.
 These are offered by members of RICS (the Royal Institution of Chartered Surveyors).
 It will rate the condition via a traffic light system, and show up issues that need attention.
 This is the most basic survey, the cheapest and one we do not carry out at Chawton Hill.

 HomeBuyer reports – again offered by RICS members but not Chawton Hill.
 These are suitable for a conventional modern house, flat or bungalow.
 It’s also suitable for an older property in reasonable condition, constructed from standard materials.
 However, you’ll get a more extensive inspection than the home condition report.
 It will include extras, such as a list of problems that could affect value, advice on repairs and maintenance and details of issues that need to be investigated.